Abdullah-Tahir/Level_One/Blog Posts.md

 <h2>Let's Mint a New Token </h2>

+Before we start Minting the token, lets take a moment to understand what minting a **"Token"** actaully means.Minting is a decentralized way to create a new token without the involvement of a central authority, such as the government or a bank.
+It can either be a a crypto coin or a non-fungible token.

+*Now lets get back to minting a new token*

 In this section, we are going to create a new Token called REC.
 This will be a sub currency and will showcase "reads" and "writes" to the Ethereum blockchain.